The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 		Rampart is used.
 Tank buster now hits for 80% of the original.

-The gap between the new MaxHP and the new Tank Buster is now “40%”.
+The gap between the new max HP and the new tank buster is now “40%”.

-While maths does not work this way exactly, it’s good enough to paint a mental image of the survivability increase.
+While math does not work this way exactly, it’s good enough to paint a mental image of the survivability increase.

 ![Cooldowns vs Buster](https://cdn.discordapp.com/attachments/937834268950925433/947118361198854175/unknown.png "Cooldowns vs Buster")

 As another example, consider Bloodwhetting + Rampart.

-		Tank buster for 100% of MaxHP.
+		Tank buster for 100% of Max HP.
 		Rampart reduces it down to 80%.
 		Bloodwhetting reduces that down to 64,8%
 		100 x (1 - 0.2) x (1 - 0.19)